ARMmbed/mbed-os-5-docs/docs/tools/mbed_tools/compiler_version_control.md

 #### Subrepositories and synchronization

 Programs and libraries can depend on other published code to deliver a functionality.
-These dependencies are stored in reference files (such as ``name.lib``) that are present in the codebase of the repository; when you import the codebase, the mbed Online Compiler follows these references and imports other subrepositories, including referenced sub-subrepositories.
+These dependencies are stored in reference files (such as `name.lib`) that are present in the codebase of the repository; when you import the codebase, the Mbed Online Compiler follows these references and imports other subrepositories, including referenced sub-subrepositories.

 This synchronization mechanism ensures that the imported repository and all its subrepositories will be restored to the exact state they were when the author committed the changes to the parent repository (usually a program) and published it.
 This also makes it easy for everyone to use the code without worrying about dependencies, imports, revisions numbers and so on.

 To ensure that a repository can be imported successfully, you must:

- * Publish all subrepositories (even sub-subrepositories) on [developer.mbed.org](https://developer.mbed.org).
+ * Publish all subrepositories (even sub-subrepositories) on [`developer.mbed.org`](https://developer.mbed.org).
  * Leave no uncommitted or unpublished changes in any subrepository.